ccdarabundit/OrganWerks/README.md

 2. Better excitation.
 Need better model of chiff using turbulence noise.

 3. Better implementation
+* Increase Lagrange interpolater to 4th order
+* Declick delay parameters.
-Increase Lagrange interpolater to 4th order, declick delay parameters.
-Clean up engine to ease of implementation.
-The werks...
+* Clean up engine to ease of implementation
+* The werks...